aahrens1/ddml/README.md

-## A simple Stata package for Double Debiased Machine Learning
+## A Stata package for Double Debiased Machine Learning

 This package implements the DDML estimator for a range of models.
-It's an early incomplete version; so please use with care.
+It's an early incomplete version.

 ### Installation: